zerasul/mdbook_en/11colors/colors.md

 As we can see in this image, the marked areas will be the ones that will appear lighter than the black ones, which coincide with the position of the street lamps in the foreground.
 This effect is due to the fact that at the plane level, the tiles with priority will be displayed normally, while the Tiles that are painted without priority, will have the shadow effect; hence it has the effect of illumination.
 Let's see how this effect is done at the code level to set the priority only for the areas that are marked.

-Each background is loaded using a _.res_ file with the definition of both images:
+The backgrounds are loaded using a _.res_ file with the definition of both images:

 ```res
 IMAGE bg_color1 "gfx/fondocolor1.png" NONE